wwivbbs/docs/docs/cfg/wwivconfig.md

 **NOTE:** Changing any of the options here will only change where the BBS looks for the data; IT WILL NOT ACTUALLY MOVE ANY FILES OR DIRECTORIES.
 The following rules should be observed when assigning or changing directories:

 1. Never use the root directory of any drive to store BBS files; the root directory can only hold a fixed number of files, while any sub-directories may hold an unlimited number of files in them.
-2. Always have a backslash on the end of the path/directory name.
-The software will normally add this backslash for you but there may be occasions where it is required.
-3. The directory may be specified relative to the main BBS directory, or as a full pathname.
+2. The directory may be specified relative to the main BBS directory, or as a full pathname.
 In other words, "MSGS\" is recognized as a sub-directory of the main BBS dir.
 In most instances, however, you won't need to change the default directories.
 For security reasons, you are strongly advised to use complete paths to these directories.
 If you choose to have directories located on another drive, you MUST include a drive letter in the pathname.

 **Messages Directory**
 Information regarding all e-mail and posts is stored here.